JeanneBM/JeanneBM/README.md

 - 👋 Hi, I’m @JeanneBM
 - 👀 I’m interested in participation in currently changing world.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Azure...
 - 💞️ I’m looking to collaborate on DevSecOps Best Practices.
 - 📫 How to reach me - it's complicated...